 House Votes To Let Its Leaders Pursue Contempt Lawsuits In Trump Inquiries

-The House has authorized its committee leaders to pursue civil contempt cases in order to get information for their myriad investigations into President Trump.
+The House has authorized its committee leaders to pursue civil contempt cases to get information for their myriad investigations into President Trump.

 Although the vote, 229-191, clears the way for more lawsuits against Cabinet departments, administration officials, bankers, accountants and more, it represented a sidestep from a more aggressive partisan confrontation that might have been.